telerik/blazor-docs/knowledge-base/contextmenu-treeview-items.md

 ## Solution

 The ContextMenu exposes an API to associate the component to any DOM element through the [Show]({%slug contextmenu-integration%}) method.
-You can use [oncontextmenu](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/oncontextmenu) event of the HTML element to show the context menu by using the `MouseEventArgs`.
+You can use the [oncontextmenu](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/oncontextmenu) event of the HTML element to show the context menu by using the `MouseEventArgs`.